AdobeDocs/experience-platform.en/help/query-service/use-cases/merchandising-variables.md

 Merchandising variables can follow one of two syntaxes:

-* **Product Syntax**: Associate the eVar value to a product and involve custom product-level data.
+* **Product Syntax**: Associates the eVar value to a product.
-* **Conversion Variable Syntax**: Associates the eVar with a product only if a Binding Event occurs.
-You can select the events that act as Binding Events.
+* **Conversion Variable Syntax**: Associates the eVar with a product only if a binding event occurs.
+You can select the events that act as binding events.

 ## Product syntax {#product-syntax}

 In Adobe Analytics, custom product-level data can be collected through specially configured variables called merchandising variables.
 These are based on either an eVar or custom events.
 The difference between these variables and their typical use is that they represent a separate value for each product found on the hit rather than only a single value for the hit.

 These variables are referred to as product syntax merchandising variables.
-This allows for collection of information, such as a per product "discount amount" or information about the product's "location on page" in the customer's search results.
+This allows for the collection of information, such as a per-product "discount amount" or information about the product's "location on page" in the customer's search results.

 To learn more about using the product syntax, please read the Adobe Analytics documentation on [implementing eVars using product syntax](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/evar-merchandising.html#implement-using-product-syntax).